 Certain fruits and vegetables, for instance, are suddenly off the menu when you begin following a low potassium diet.
-The following fruits, and their juices, are very high in potassium:
+The following fruits are very high in potassium:

 There are other fruits that are high in potassium.
-These are a few of the primary culprits however and a good to avoid.
-Orange juice and pomegranate juice are also very high in potassium and should be avoided when trying to lower your potassium levels.
+These are a few of the primary culprits however and are good to avoid.
+Orange juice and pomegranate juice are also high in potassium and should be avoided when trying to lower your potassium levels.

 Here's What To Eat When Potassium Levels Are High

-These are a few of the foods that fit under the category of "what to eat when potassium levels are high."
+These are a healthy options that fit under the category of "what to eat when potassium levels are high."
 They're good choices because of their low levels of potassium and you can have them on the menu far more often than alternatives.
 The potassium content of these foods are in the low-potassium foods range of less than 200 mg of potassium per serving.

 Apples, cranberries, grapes, blueberries, pineapple, strawberries, raspberries, and more are great fruits to have handy when your sweet tooth attacks as they are lower in potassium than other fruit options.
 Juices that are low potassium are apple juice, grape juice, and pineapple juice that make great beverages for chronic kidney disease patients.

-Great vegetables that make the great for what to eat when potassium levels are high include peppers, radish, lettuce, cucumbers, corn, cabbage, green beans, and celery because their potassium content is low.
+Great vegetables that are great for what to eat when potassium levels are high include peppers, radish, lettuce, cucumbers, corn, cabbage, green beans, and celery because their potassium content is low.

-Aside from fruits and vegetables there are other foods choices to consider when exploring what to eat when potassium levels are high.
-They include bread, nondairy creamers, rice, and pasta.
-Most of the time you can eat white bread and non-dairy milks like rice milk and soy milk.
-White rice and pasta are typically great choices but be sure to read the nutrition facts labels.
+Aside from fruits and vegetables there are other food choices to consider when exploring what to eat when potassium levels are high.
+They include bread, rice, and pasta (pasta and kidney disease).
+Most of the time you can drink non-dairy milks like rice milk and soy milk.

 Treatment Options For High Potassium Levels